How to Calm An Anxiety Attack: Tips For Panic Disorder And Mental Health Management

 The differences between anxiety attacks and panic attacks

-The term “anxiety attack” is generally a colloquial reference to long-term episodes of anxiety; it’s not an officially recognized diagnosis in the DSM-V.
+The term “anxiety attack” is generally a colloquial reference to long-term episodes of anxiety; it’s not an officially recognized diagnosis in the DSM-5.

 What many people consider to be an anxiety attack can actually be a panic attack, which can be defined as a short-term bout of intense, debilitating fear and dread.
-A panic attack might include symptoms like intense shaking, disorientation, shortness of breath, irregular heartbeat, and feelings of impending doom and losing control.
+A panic attack might include symptoms like intense shaking, disorientation, shortness of breath, irregular heartbeat, feelings of impending doom, and loss of control.

 Six tips to calm yourself down